-- 6.1.
-Ipplepen has a thriving, active community which is engaged in a wide variety of activities, including coffee mornings, film screenings, fitness classes, dramatics and youth club to name but a few.
-Activities such as these provide opportunities for members of the community to interact, socialise, discuss local issues and build relationships. - 6.2.
+Ipplepen has a thriving, active community which is engaged in a wide variety 6.1. of activities, including coffee mornings, film screenings, fitness classes, amateur dramatics and youth club to name but a few.
+Activities such as these provide opportunities for members of the community to interact, socialise, discuss local issues and build relationships.

+6.2.
 All these activities require suitable, locally accessible spaces.
-In Ipplepen these are primarily provided for by the Methodist Church (Ipplepen Community Hub), St Andrew's Church Hall and the village hall. - 6.3.
-Less formal or pre-planned opportunities for community activities and social gatherings are primarily provided for through the village pub, The Wellington.
-A pub has historically been the heart of the community and The Wellington provides not only somewhere to drink but also a place to meet friends for a curry and a quiz or a game of Photo 19: Ipplepen Village Hall darts.
-The pub provides an informal atmosphere which planned unplanned encourages and meetings strengthens community ties. - Ipplepen, as one of the larger villages in Teignbridge, benefits from a primary school, pre-school in the Millennium Centre and health centre which contributes significantly to both community life and the sustainability of the village.
-The availability of these services within walking distance of resident's homes limits the need to drive and enables those who don't drive or have mobility issues to access the services This advantage is considered even more they rely on.
+In Ipplepen these are primarily provided for by the Methodist Church (Ipplepen Community Hub), St Andrew's Church Hall and the village hall.

+6.3. pre-planned opportunities Less formal or for community activities and social gatherings are primarily provided for through the village pub, The Wellington.
+A pub has historically been the heart of the community and The

+Wellington provides not only somewhere to drink but also a place to meet friends for a curry and a quiz or a game of darts.
+The pub provides an informal atmosphere which encourages planned and unplanned meetinas and strengthens community ties.

+Ipplepen, as one of the larger villages in Teignbridge, 6.4. benefits from a primary school, pre-school in the Millennium Centre and health centre which contributes significantly to both community life and the sustainability of the village.
+The availability of these services within walking distance of resident's homes limits the need to drive and enables those who don't drive or have mobility issues to access the Photo 20: Ipplepen Methodist Church services they rely on.
+This advantage is considered even more important in view of the Climate Change Emergency and the need to reduce carbon emissions.